 Accommodation in Vilnius?

-During our visit in 2015 we stayed at the downtown forest hostel, a very nice backpacker located in the heart of this alternative district.
-A very nice staff, an original decoration (like the district) and located 10 minutes from the historical center… we recommend it!
+During our visit in 2015 we stayed at the downtown forest hostel, a very nice backpacker located close to the heart of this alternative district.
+A very nice staff, an original decoration (like the district) and located 10 minutes on foot from the historical center… we really liked it!
+It’s a very backpacker friendly place that also offers camping spaces if you are travelling with your tent.

 More information and bookings